• Skip to primary navigation

 Aggression:

-Being aggressive can be good in some situations, but in school, it can turn you into a bully with no one willing to take part in the same group as you.
+Being aggressive can be good in some situations, but in school, it can turn you into a bully with no one willing to participate in the same group.
 You can be a loner.

 Lack of focus: